Training FAQs

 Email DC17 Training at training@dc17.ca or call 800.322.0694.

-The Coating Applicator Specialist (aka, CAS) certification is a written and practical (blast & spray) exam by SSPC designating one to have met the minimum knowledge and skillset requirements for an Industrial Coating Applicator as described in the Joint Standard SSPC ACS 1 / NACE No. 13 Industrial Coating and Lining Application Specialist Qualification and Certification.
+The Coating Applicator Specialist (aka, CAS) certification is a written and practical (blast & spray) exam by AMPP designating one to have met the minimum knowledge and skillset requirements for an Industrial Coating Applicator as described in the Joint Standard AMPP ACS 1 / NACE No. 13 Industrial Coating and Lining Application Specialist Qualification and Certification.

 CAS certification is requested by more and more industrial site owners as an Applicator Certification in much the same way as NACE CIP is for coating inspection certification.

-SSPC actually has two levels of CAS – Level 1 and Level 2.
+AMPP actually has two levels of CAS – Level 1 and Level 2.
 Level 1 is for the inexperienced / new hires.
-DC 17 isn’t against Level 1, but its value is limited.
-CAS “Level 2” is the CAS of interest.
-So, when we say “CAS”, we mean SSPC CAS Level 2.
-This is the applicator certification that owners are interested in.
+District Council 17 offers CAS “Level 2” as this is the applicator certification that owners prefer.

-Before IUPAT and SSPC negotiated their original agreement, L177 developed the Journeyman Industrial Painter (JIP) program (aka, Gold Seal).
-Although not quite mirror images, the 177 JIP was modeled off SSPC CAS (uses the same CAS panel, etc.)
+Before IUPAT and AMPP negotiated their original agreement, L177 developed the Journeyman Industrial Painter (JIP) program (aka, Gold Seal).
+Although not quite mirror images, the 177 JIP was modeled off AMPP’s CAS.

 DC 17 industrial painting members (or reciprocals working in our footprint) with at least 6000 verifiable hours in industrial coatings can challenge the CAS exam.